Skip to Content

 The Florida Criminal Process

-Helpful Insight from Leading Criminal Lawyers in Tampa, FL
+Helpful Insight from a Leading Criminal Defense Lawyer in Tampa

 When dealing with a criminal investigation or an arrest, you likely have a lot of questions.
 We know this can be one of the most confusing times you will ever experience; without qualified legal guidance, you can be unsure of your next move.
 That's why we created this website.
 We hope you will find the information you need to feel prepared to face the future.
-To help with this, we have given a basic breakdown of the criminal process below.
+To help with this, we have created a basic breakdown of the criminal process.

 Know What to Expect After a Criminal Arrest